"...uniting communities through the power of jazz"

 JazzUK is leading on the GB presence at jazzahead!
 2017, and is already working with consortium partners to capitalise on the European and international opportunities for 2017 and beyond.
-JazzUK will be putting together full information for anyone considering a presence on the British Isles stand, whether in person, or through virtual means.
+JazzUK is kicking off with some excellent opportunities for anyone considering a presence at jazzahead!
+2017, whether in person on the British Isles stand, or through virtual means.
+See HERE for details.

 Built on the 30 year track record of support for jazz musicians across the Country, JazzUK is the new face of Jazz Services.
 During the first half of 2015, JazzUK continues to develop partnerships and strands of work to move swiftly in to top gear, following its launch event, #4Jazz Festival Coventry in 2016.

 JazzUK is a progressive organisation that unites the jazz and wider artistic communities by sharing the power of jazz music to increasingly greater and diverse audiences.

 Our mission is to facilitate those who play jazz to entertain those who love to listen, and to encourage the next generation to fall in love with jazz.

 ‘30 For 30' in 2015!